 The trick to organising the craft room is to be able to put your hands on something as soon as you need it.
 It’s no good knowing you have something if you can’t find it.
 You’ll simply give up looking (or not even start) and buy more, or use something that wasn’t really what you’d planned.
 So now I know exactly what is in each box, I’ll be more likely to use the exclusive items received in my Paper Pumpkin kits.

-Today is the last day to subscribe to Paper Pumpkin to get the October kit.
-This kit will contain full instructions and all the prepared pieces to make 10 full-sized Christmas cards.
+Every Paper Pumpkin kit contains all the prepared pieces and instructions for a fun crafting experience.
 Also included in the box is an exclusive photopolymer stamp set and mini ink spot.
 If you’ve never subscribed before you’ll also find an acrylic block included to get you started.

 When you subscribe to Paper Pumpkin there is no minimum subscription period.
 You are free to skip months if you wish or cancel altogether with no penalty.

 Although the project each month is supposed to be a surprise (think of it like having Christmas 12 times a year!), we do get hints.
 I always pass on what I know to my customers so that they can make their decision whether to try the kit or skip it.
-Paper Pumpkin guarantees your satisfaction so if you don’t like the kit when it arrives, just let me know and I will organise a refund for you.
+Paper Pumpkin guarantees your satisfaction so if you don’t like the kit when it arrives, just let me know or contact Stampin’ Up! direct.
+Why not give it a try and subscribe to Paper Pumpkin today.

 CARD SCRAPS STORAGE SOLUTION